sensoworks/docs/docs/edge/fog-getting-started-guide.md

 ## Pre-requisites

 > **NOTE**: Depending on which version of the Sensoworks Fog component you installed, some requirement may already be met.
-> This guide has been tested with a local installation of the Pure Python version of the Fog gateway.
+> This guide has been prepared for a local installation of the **Pure Python** version of the Fog gateway.
 > If you installed other versions of the gateway, the procedure may be slightly different.
-> Python, pip and git should be already installed into your system.

 - Install an MQTT client browser, such as for example [MQTT X](https://mqttx.app/)
   - **NOTE**: This app is needed only if you want to directly monitor the MQTT server

 ## Start Mosquitto

-> **NOTE**: If you already have an MQTT server running somewhere, you can just skip this step.
+> **NOTE**: If you already have an MQTT server running somewhere else, you can just skip this step.

 ```sh
 # Verify if the MQTT server is running